-- Weekly updates on the work will continue to be provided via digital newsletter and Oxfordshire Connect Facebook page. - In addition, regular public sessions will take place at a local venue.

-- Businesses will also continue to be updated at the established bi-monthly meetings which are chaired by the Federation of small Businesses (next meeting scheduled in February). - Stakeholders our senior management are committed to providing monthly progress updates to stakeholders throughout the remainder of the project.
+- Weekly updates on the work will continue to be provided via digital newsletter and Oxfordshire Connect Facebook page. - Monthly public update events have now been arranged to take place at a local venue. - Businesses are also being updated at the monthly meetings (increased from bi-monthly). - Stakeholders our senior management are updating stakeholders on progress every month and are committed to providing regular updates throughout the remainder of the project